 October 3rd, 2017

-When communities begin anticipating and planning for possible future expenses, they will likely discover that the removal of accumulated sediment in stormwater management facilites has a very large price tag.
+When communities begin anticipating and planning for possible future expenses, they will likely discover that dredging has a very large price tag.
 In fact, dredging is often one of the largest expenses a community will ever face.
-Luckily, there are things that can be done to help reduce costs and prolong the time span between dredging.
-By better understanding the purpose of a stormwater management facility and employing proper stormwater management techniques, a community can rest assured that the best decisions are made for the pond, the surrounding environment and the community’s budget.
+Luckily, there are things that can be done to help reduce costs and prolong the time span between dredging efforts, which are generally recommended every 20 years.

 Contact the experts at 888-480-LAKE (5253) for all of your lake, pond, wetland and fisheries management needs.

 SOLitude Lake Management is a nationwide environmental firm committed to providing sustainable solutions that improve water quality, enhance beauty, preserve natural resources and reduce our environmental footprint.
 SOLitude’s team of aquatic resource management professionals specializes in the development and execution of customized lake, pond, wetland and fisheries management programs that include water quality testing and restoration, nutrient remediation, algae and aquatic weed control, installation and maintenance of fountains and aeration systems, bathymetry, mechanical harvesting and hydro-raking, lake vegetation studies, biological assessments, habitat evaluations, and invasive species management.
 Services and educational resources are available to clients nationwide, including homeowners associations, multi-family and apartment communities, golf courses, commercial developments, ranches, private landowners, reservoirs, recreational and public lakes, municipalities, drinking water authorities, parks, and state and federal agencies.
 SOLitude Lake Management is a proud member of the Rentokil Steritech family of companies in North America.